Getting Started with Angular and Electron

 • Electron CLI version 6.0.10 or later

-If you do not have the Electron CLI installed, refer to the Electron package for instructions on how to install it.
+If the Electron CLI is not installed, refer to the Electron package for installation instructions.

-You can use follow the Setting up the local environment and workspace.
+You can follow the Setting up the local environment and workspace guide.

 npm install -g electron

-Note: Refer to this getting started to install electron framework.
+Note: Refer to this getting started guide to install the Electron framework.

 Installing Syncfusion Menu package

-Syncfusion packages are distributed on npm under the @syncfusion scope.
-You can find all of the Angular Syncfusion packages here.
+Syncfusion packages are available on npm under the @syncfusion scope.
+You can explore all Angular Syncfusion packages here.

-To install the Menu package, run the following command.
+To install the Menu package, execute the following command:

 npm install @syncfusion/ej2-angular-navigations@ngcc --save